mengtongsrean/Grocery-List/README.md

 # Grocery-List

-a grocery-list program lets you save item list to database and display them anywhere
+a grocery-list program lets us save item list to database and display them anywhere, this is a part of my Javascript self-learning.

+# Front-End

-# This program was written in JAVASCRIPT, HTML, CSS
+- HTML, CSS

-# Using Firebase to save items
+# Back-End

+- Google Firebase: a noSQL real-time database, as any changes will reflect to the front-end instantly